 You might be thinking that these kind of programs are for the most advanced users or geeks who spend days trying to get their benchmarks a few points higher or temperatures 1-2C lower.
 While those stereotypes might be true for some TS users, the fact is that a few minutes of tweaking with the program will likely provide you with significant objectively measurable decreases in temperatures and increases in battery life and real-world performance.

-Hopefully I’ve made my case for why you might want to install TS and give it a try.
+Hopefully, I’ve made my case for why you might want to install TS and give it a try.
 Luckily, there isn’t much to downloading and installing TS.
-You can always find the latest version of ThrottleStop in the first post of the ThrottleStop thread on NotebookReview’s forums.
+You can find the latest version of ThrottleStop at the top of this article or at its TechPowerup homepage.

 After that, simply unzip the archive into a folder in a location of your choice (I like to keep a dedicated folder for tweaking utilities in my /Program files directory).
 I wouldn’t recommend installing it to the desktop if you have any intention of using the app, because later we will be automating the startup of the program using Task Scheduler, and if you move the TS director after doing so, you’ll need to do that all over again.

 Once you’re ready to begin, double-click “Throttlestop.exe”.
 You will see a disclaimer regarding melting your computer; read it and then click “OK”.
 (I do not believe TS has ever melted anyone’s computer.)